-FAA Creates $20.5M Soundproofing Program For Homes Near LAX
+FAA Creates $20.5M Soundproofing Program for Homes Near LAX

 Relief could be coming to homeowners with the noisiest neighbor in town: Los Angeles International Airport.

-The Federal Aviation Administration allocated $20.5 million in grants to soundproof homes in communities surrounding the busy airport, according to the Los Angeles Times.
+The Federal Aviation Administration allocated $20.5 million in grants to soundproof homes in communities near the busy airport, according to the Los Angeles Times.

 Property owners can each receive around $40,000 in upgrades through the program.

-Funding includes $6 million each for homeowners in L.A. and El Segundo, $5 million for those in Inglewood, and $9 million for residents in unincorporated communities.
-The money can be spent on soundproof windows and doors along with air condition systems.
+Funding includes $6 million each for homeowners in L.A. and El Segundo, $5 million for those in Inglewood and $9 million for residents in unincorporated communities.
+The money can be spent on soundproof windows and doors along with air-conditioning systems.

 A similar federal program ran from 1997 to 2014 and 89 percent of eligible owners received upgrades.